 - Collation and review of the learning from relevant and existing initiatives, with input from all relevant bodies;

-- Identification and review of existing data from road collisions, identification of additional sources of data and testing the extent to which fresh lessons can thus be learned.
-The limitations of current data capture and analysis will be identified as well as potential options for improvement;
+- Identification and review of existing data from road collisions, identification of additional sources of data and testing the extent to which fresh lessons can be learned.
+The limitations of current data capture and analysis was identified as well as potential options for improvement;

 - Development and application of new analytical protocols for testing in a real-world setting involving two or more police constabularies, in partnership with Highways England and local highway authorities;